NicolasDorier/NBitcoin.Docs/AdvancedWalletDesign.md

 And our output is as expected:

 ```
-Alice get money from miner
+Alice gets money from miner
 Mine a block and check that alice is now synched with the miner (same block height)
 Received TX 60ec882fb997437af4d8301d050f7c00976aa3362382f5ec1e45c8261164e1e5 confirmed
 Alice Balance: 20.00000000